FAQ — Frequently Asked Questions

 My parent has early-stage memory issues.
 Is it still a good idea?

 Yes — and honestly, now is the best time.
 The earlier you give it, the more they'll be able to recall and write down.
-Many families tell us they're grateful they started when they did, before more memories became harder to access.
 Even partial answers are infinitely more valuable than nothing.

 Is It Worth It?